How to Increase Hand Speed - J Release

 Today is graduation day for those of you who've been following the goat code.

-I've spent most of my life studying the golf swing, and the one thing I've been obsessed with that you guys are well aware of is effortless power.
+I've spent most of my life studying the golf swing and the one thing I've been obsessed with that you guys are well aware of is effortless power.

 It's practically my middle name at this point, and today I'm going to share with you how to get it.

-Falling off balance, a lot of body rotation, a lot of physical effort for not a lot of payoff.
+A lot of body rotation, a lot of physical effort for not a lot of payoff.

 Today, I'm going to show you how to reverse that completely with some really simple movements that are going to help you understand.